unorthodox-paradox/omsi-2_man_nl_313-15_heating_cooling_script/docs/2_installation_integration.md

 #### Chapter 2
 ## Installation / Integration
 ***
 Using *UCHill* is a two-step process: First you must perform a one-time installation of the modification's core files.
-Subsequently you will have to integrate the modification with your individual vehicles of choice.
+Subsequently you will have to integrate the modification with your individual vehicle(s) of choice.

 #### 2.1&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Installing *UCHill*